5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 - In this case, try the "old method" explained below.

 ### New method using `SSDT-PRW0.aml` (no GPRW/UPRW)
 In case your `DSDT` doesn't use the `GPRW` or `UPRW` method, we can simply modify the `_PWR` method by changing the 2nd byte of the package (package `[One]`) to `0` where necessary, as [suggested by antoniomcr96](https://github.com/5T33Z0/OC-Little-Translated/issues/2).
-All you need to do is list the PCI paths of the devices where a change is necessary, like this:
+All you need to do is list the PCI paths of the devices where a change is necessary, like this (no additional binary rename required):

 ```asl
 // SSDT to set Arg1 (the 2nd byte of the packet) in _PRW method to 0